dwarvesf/playground/_memo/the-principle-of-spacing-in-ui-design-part-1.md

 tags:
   - design
   - technique
+  - UX-UI
+  - practice
-title: The Principle Of Spacing In Ui Design Part 1
+title: The Principle of Spacing in UI Design Part 1
 date: 2018-01-18
-description: null
+description: Before I talk about spacing principle, you should know how spacing important is with our design...
-authors: null
+authors:
+- anna
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

 ## Why is spacing important?